coreos/etcd-operator/README.md

 ```

 Now quorum is lost.
 The etcd controller will start to recover the cluster by:
-- create a new seed member to recover from the backup
+- Creating a new seed member to recover from the backup
-- add enough members into the seed cluster
+- Add the specified number of members into the seed cluster

 ```
 $ kubectl get pods
 NAME                             READY     STATUS     RESTARTS   AGE etcd-cluster-0005                0/1       Init:0/2   0          11s